 The Bachelor program provides you with a solid basis of crucial fundamentals in electrical engineering, mathematics, physics, signals and systems, and information technology, widened by options for individual specialization.
 It addresses the need of highly qualified engineers in the German economy and reflects the topics of electrical engineering in its entirety.
 It qualifies you to choose within a broad range of work fields.
 The Bachelor program requires a qualification for university entrance.
 Interest in mathematics, natural sciences and technical systems is a must.
 Students with international background are explicitly welcome and currently represent approximately 40% of the enrolled bachelor students.

 The Bachelor program is divided into two study phases.
 In the first four semesters, you focus mainly on fundamentals while in the third year of studies you build on the gained knowledge and focus on an individual specialization in addition to soft skills and engineering practice.
 The practical experience enables you to transition into work force after graduation.

 The elective modules present you with numerous opportunities to deepen your knowledge in a field of interest, e.g. electromobility, medical devices, life science electronics, aerospace and aviation engineering, regenerative energies, intelligent power grids, microelectronics and nanoelectronics, communication technology, computer technology, media technology, human machine interaction, robotics, mechatronics, industry 4.0.

 More information can be found here.

 The application period is open between 15th May and 15th July each year.
-The application process consists of an online application followed by handing in the documents listed after you completed the online application.
+The application process consists of an online application.
+Certain documents need to be handed in as originals and/or certified copies for enrolment.
 Please note specifically the requirements for the proof of German language proficience and the preliminary documentation (known as "Vorprüfungsdokumentation", VPD) by uni-assist.
 A detailled description of the process can be found on TUM's main page.